ignisf/sbm69/README.md

 indicates that the device only supports 'Pulse Rate Range Detection Support', which is not the case.

-The `Intermedia Cuff Pressure` characteristic is not usable because the device does not activate Bluetooth during a measurement.
+The `Intermediate Cuff Pressure` characteristic is not usable because the device does not activate Bluetooth during a measurement.

 The `Blood Pressure Measurement` characteristic is used for transferring the